 Although DUI is an acronym for driving under the influence, it is a bit of a misnomer in Virginia.
-Driving your vehicle while iunder the influence is not strictly required for you to be arrested for and even convicted of a DUI.
+Driving your vehicle while under the influence is not strictly required for you to be arrested for and even convicted of a DUI.

-“Operation” of a vehicle is a vaguer legal definition than “driving” it.
-“Operation” of a vehicle in a Virginia DUI case, most easily, is using the vehicle or having the present capability to use the vehicle.
-Essentially, if you are within the vehicle or near it with the keys in your possession, or admit to having used it recently, the law can argue that you operated it.
+“Operating” a vehicle in a Virginia DUI case is using the vehicle or having the present capability to use the vehicle.
+Essentially, if you are inside the car or near it with the keys in your possession, or if you admit to having used it recently, the law can argue that you operated it.

 To this end, you can be sleeping in the backseat of your car after having a few drinks and still be arrested for a DUI.
-In some situations you could be sitting outside of your curbside-parked car and waiting to sober up and still be considered the operator of that vehicle.
+In some situations, you could be sitting outside of a parked car, waiting to sober up, and still be considered the operator of that vehicle.

 Defending Yourself Against DUIs Without Driving

 Get my firm on the case today.
-Call (540) 827-4446 or send me an email now.
+Call (540) 818-3859 or send me an email now.